-Besides, like any other organ transplantation surgery, liver transplant carries risks like rejection by the body’s immune system, infection, the cancer returning, drug reactions post-transplantation, increased bleeding and difficulty clotting or reaction to surgery anesthetic.
+Besides, like any other organ transplantation surgery, liver transplant carries risks like rejection by the body’s immune system, infection, cancer returning, drug reactions post-transplantation, increased bleeding and difficulty clotting or reaction to surgery anaesthetic.

 Localized treatment options for liver cancer are administered directly to the cancer cells or the surrounding area.
 These treatments include:

 Radiofrequency ablation: This procedure uses electric current to heat and destroy cancer cells, through needles inserted into the tumour with imaging guidance using small incisions in the abdomen.
 Microwaves or lasers are also used to heat cancer cells.

 Cryoablation: This freezing technique uses extreme cold to destroy cancer cells.
 Using ultrasound imaging guidance, the doctor places an instrument (a cryoprobe) containing liquid nitrogen directly on the liver tumors to freeze and destroy the cancer cells.

 Alcohol injection: In this procedure, pure alcohol is injected directly into the tumors to destroy the tumour cells.

 Chemoembolization: This is a type of chemotherapy treatment administering strong anti-cancer drugs directly to the liver.

 In radiation therapy, doctors use very powerful energy from X-rays and protons to destroy cancer cells and shrink the tumours.
 Radiation therapy is often used to manage symptoms in patients with advanced liver cancer